mudit108-code/Pendulum-Chaos/README.md

 source venv/bin/activate

-3️⃣ Install Dependencies
+3️⃣ Install Dependencies:
 pip install -r requirements.txt

-▶️ Running the Application
+▶️ Running the Application:

-Launch the Streamlit app using:
+Launch the app using:

 streamlit run app.py

-🧭 How to Use the App
+🧭 How to Use the App:

 Navigate using the sidebar menu